-Issue Brief // Freedoms
+Issue Brief // Personal Liberty

 Government Should Inform Personal Decisions,